darrenjw/djwhacks/latex/streaming/content.md

 * The analysis and modelling of streaming data is becoming increasingly important
 * Typical motivations:
     1. Sequential analysis of "live" data in (near) real time
-    2. Analysis of large datasets based on "one pass" methods
+    2. Analysis of large data-sets based on "one pass" methods
 * There exist computational models and software libraries for working with streaming data in an efficient and robust way
 * Functional (and reactive) programming languages and approaches are well-suited to working with (infinite) data streams
 * Time series are a natural fit to streaming data models, but not all streaming data applications have a semantically important temporal aspect